 early Puritan settlements.
 Followers of the LDS Church continue to promote histories of ties to radical religious groups of this era.
-According to Val D. Rust, author of Radical Origins: Early Mormon Converts and Their Colonial Ancestors and a member of the LDS Church today, for instance, traced his line of descent to his ancestors Anne Hutchinson and Roger Williams, among others.
-His book documents the many ties that early LDS converts had to radical religious sects, but could have done more to underline many early converts' who strayed from comparatively ordinary religious denominations.
+According to Val D. Rust, author of Radical Origins: Early Mormon Converts and Their Colonial Ancestors and a member of the LDS Church today, for instance, traced his line of descent to his ancestors Anne Hutchinson and Roger Williams, among others.13 His book documents the many ties that early LDS converts had to radical religious sects, but could have done more to underline many early converts' who strayed from comparatively ordinary religious denominations.
 Either way, those that he documents in his book, he frames as early radicals.
 They and their descendants remained on the fringe of British, and then later US society.
-The descendants of New England "deviants" were often forced out of New England settlements into western, upstate New York, where men and women fostered their own religious and social communities.
-He words, says Rust, migration out of New England from 1790 to 1835 consisted mainly of those who had embraced the spiritual power of dreams, visions, and inner voices which were heretical practices and beliefs to the orthodoxy of the Pilgrims of New England and the Puritans of Massachusetts Bay.
-He was a support of the puritans of New England and the Puritans of Massachusetts Bay.
+The descendants of New England "deviants" were often forced out of New England settlements into western, upstate New York, where men and women fostered their own religious and social communities.14 "In other words," says Rust, "migration out of New England from 1790 to 1835 consisted mainly of those who had embraced 'the spiritual power of dreams, visions, and inner voices'" which were heretical practices and beliefs to the orthodoxy of the Pilgrims of New England and the Puritans of Massachusetts Bay.15

 Jacob Hamblin's family reflected these roots, too.
-Jacob, the first son of his father, Isaiah, inherited his father's penchant for deep introspection and piety in religious belief, but also his wariness for the organized, mainstream, religions of their contemporaries.
-16 The Hamblin family's roots was in the town of North Hero, Vermont, after which they moved several times into the "frontier," really, on indigenous lands.
+Jacob, the first son of his father, Isaiah, inherited his father's penchant for deep introspection and piety in religious belief, but also his wariness for the organized, mainstream, religions of their contemporaries.16 The Hamblin family's roots was in the town of North Hero, Vermont, after which they moved several times into the "frontier," really, on indigenous lands.
 Finally they settled in Salem, Ohio by the time